giantswarm/docs/src/content/tutorials/continuous-deployment/bases/index.md

 5. Check `cluster_config.yaml` against the version-specific `values.yaml`, and tweak it if necessary to match the expected schema.
 At this point you may also provide extra configuration, like additional availability zones, node pools, etc. If you used `kubectl gs template` to get the values, this should be aligned with the latest version.
 If you were trying to create a different version, you might need to check proper values for that version.

-6. Create a patch for the cluster `App` CR to provide the newly created configuration.
+6. Create a patch for the cluster `App` resource to provide the newly created configuration.
 For this create a file `patch_config.yaml` with this content:

     ```nohighlight
     apiVersion: application.giantswarm.io/v1alpha1